ScottLogic/blog/_posts/2026-07-14-three-approaches-to-tool-safety-with-coding-agents-choose-your-next-step.md

 The approaches to safety are all quite different, and specific tools/implementations are moving fast.
 Some are clearly not ready yet.
 I expect the principal approaches outlined above are here to stay however \- different ones will suit different contexts.

-I think the current questions for a software project are \- what do we think of our tool safety as it stands, and what (if anything) is our next step?
+I think the current questions for a software project are \- what do we think of our tool safety as it stands, and what is our next step?
 Projects may want to ask them again in a couple of months.